mimoduo/mimogear/docs/js/lantern.md

 #Lantern

 A lantern (lightbox) allows the user to see an enlarged picture after interacting with a smaller thumbnail.
+Captions are not enabled by default, however, you can read about how to add them within the [postcss/mimo documentation](https://github.com/mimoduo/Mimogear/blob/master/docs/postcss/mimo.md#lantern)

 ##Usage With Default Options Shown